Page Contents

 They act just as fast as energy gels but require chewing, meaning they are not quite as easy to consume when the pace is full gas.

-What is great about chews is that you can spread out your consumption to maintain constant energy levels, because there are six individual chews per pack.
+What is great about chews is that you can spread out your consumption to maintain constant energy levels, because there are individual chews per pack.

 Lower-intensity rides